remix-run/remix/docs/future/vite.md

 `.server` modules must be within your Remix app directory.

-#### `vite-env-only`
+#### vite-env-only

-If you want to mix server-only code and client-safe code in the same module, you can use [`vite-env-only`][vite-env-only].
+If you want to mix server-only code and client-safe code in the same module, you can use <nobr>[vite-env-only][vite-env-only]</nobr>.
-That way you can explicitly mark any expression as server-only so that it gets replaced with `undefined` in the client.
+This Vite plugin allows you to explicitly mark any expression as server-only so that it gets replaced with `undefined` in the client.

-For example, you can wrap exports with `serverOnly$`:
+For example, once you've added the plugin to your Vite config, you can wrap any server-only exports with `serverOnly$`:

 ```tsx
 import { serverOnly$ } from "vite-env-only";